bobwei/wordpressapp/README.md

 # Wordpress App

-This is an experimental docker app with wordpress inside and useful functions such as auto backup.
+This is an experimental docker app with wordpress inside and useful functions such as manual backup.

 ## Installation